 Pre-cook some meals and freeze them.
 Pasta works well for reheating in the microwave or reheating on stove or oven.

 There is also a fruit salad that you can add pasta to, but I would have to dig around for that recipe.
 It has raisins, coconut, mandarin oranges, pineapple and if I am not mistaken it also has cottage cheese mixed in with whipped cream or cool whip.
-It has been a while since I have used that recipe so I would have to look for it or maybe someone else can recall having one like it.

 The green chilies would be good additions to your macaroni and cheese or soup if you like to spice it up a bit.
 I also have had bread and bagels with green chiles in them and shredded cheese is melted on top and it was very good!

 (The above recipe is similar to one I have used in the past except that I add shredded cheese inside the bread and on top about ten mins. before taking out of oven.
 I also add crispy fried bacon crumbled into bits and spread into batter before baking.)

 The obvious ones like pasta with tomato sauce - onions, tin tomatoes, herbs and meat if desired.
 Pasta with creamy sauces - carbonara, cheese, etc. Cooked pasta could be put in the food processor and chopped finely and added as a filler to 'stretch' burgers, savoury pie fillings, stews and casseroles.
 Add pasta to thick homemade soups.

 The good thing about pasta is that if its stored well in air tight containers it will keep for months and months, maybe years!
 Aren't you lucky!

 Our church has a Food Bank where we give out food to those in need.
 They would love to have people donate something like this to be put into the bags of groceries we give each week.
 This also applies to any other staple - canned food, sugar, flour, etc.